mcgnly/DeveloperDocumentation/Android/BuildingApp.md

-<h2 class="collapseHeader">Step 2: Creating a relayr App</h2>
+<h2 class="collapseHeader">Step 2: Getting your relayr App Key</h2>

 <div class="collapse">

-<p>Here are the first steps to get you started in the relayr world.
-Follow them and you'd be building your first app in no time!</p>
+<p>In this step we will walk you through creating an app on the relayr Developer Dashboard and obtaining your app key</p>
 <h3>Create a <a href="https://api.relayr.io/oauth2/auth?client_id=D-aSJGtuUeQPwIgos1Xt_xAhXzo9RpiR&amp;redirect_uri=https://developer.relayr.io/dashboard/scrape&amp;response_type=token&amp;scope=access-own-user-info+configure-devices">relayr User</a> in case you don't have one already</h3>
 <hr />
 <h3>Create a relayr app on the <a href="https://developer.relayr.io/dashboard/apps/myApps">app page</a>.</h3>